dmm-com/pagoda/README.md

 ## (Setting-up Backend with manual)

-And you have to install RabbitMQ for executing heavy processing as background task using [Celery](http://docs.celeryproject.org/) and Memcached for caching backend.
+And you have to install RabbitMQ for executing heavy processing as background task using [Celery](http://docs.celeryproject.org/).
 ```
-user@hostname:~$ sudo apt-get install rabbitmq-server memcached mysql-server python-dev libmysqlclient-dev
+user@hostname:~$ sudo apt-get install rabbitmq-server mysql-server python-dev libmysqlclient-dev
 ```

 ### Setting-up MySQL configuration